Kamran1819G/NutriLens/readme.md

 ## Setup Instructions

-To run NutriScan Dashboard locally, follow these steps:
+To run NutriLens Dashboard locally, follow these steps:

 1.  **Prerequisites:**
     *   Python 3.7 or higher is required.